pennmem/NICLS/README.md

 1.python setup.py install

 ## Run Tests (under development)

+In order to run tests with fake biosemi data, you need to use `pennmem/eegim`, which has been set up as a git submodule in this repository.

+Just run `git submodule init` followed by `git submodule update` to use the simulator for testing.

 1. run the tests
     1. cd tests
     1. python main.py (without Courier)